 There’s a new demographic emerging alongside the experience economy—the youthful shut-in.
 If you don’t want to leave your house (unless it’s for fun stuff like music festivals or sailing), you don’t have to.
 Think Seamless, or UberEats.
 Need some wine for a night in?
 There’s an app for that.
 Need a movie to go with that wine?
 Netflix, Hulu, and HBO Go at your service.
 Need to run an errand?
 TaskRabbit sends someone to run it for you.
 Heck, Amazon has everything, and it can be at your door in two days (or two hours, depending on where you live).

 With the ability for everyone to become a modern-day hermit, it’s not enough for businesses to just sell a product; they have to sell an experience as well.
 They need to get you up off the couch.
-Trader Joe’s has revolutionized the grocery shopping experience and paved the way for other grocers by offering both material goods and a unique, fun experience.
+Trader Joe’s has revolutionized the grocery shopping experience and paved the way for other grocers by offering both material goods and a unique, fun experience (as discussed in the Repeat Customer podcast).
 The company has managed to combine goods and experiences to create a new definition of the word product.
 As David DiSalvo put it, “Instead of swallowing customers in a sea of color conformity, TJ’s hits you with a splash of color and texture—everything.
 There’s cedar, there’s brick, there’s bamboo.
 The colors are vibrant.
 The scripting on store signs is interesting to read, even if it’s just pointing you to a display of dark chocolate ginger cookies.
 The setting is comfortably stimulating.”

 With the ability for everyone to become a modern-day hermit, it’s not enough for businesses to just sell a product; they have to sell an experience as well.